 If someone wants to have a relationship recognized as a marriage after the incapacity or death of one or both of the partners, they may need to file a probate case so that the court can determine the interests of others who might be affected if the relationship is recognized as a marriage.

 A person who wants the court to declare a relationship a marriage after one or both of the partners has died must serve the court-appointed personal representative of the decedent's estate with a copy of the Petition to Recognize a Relationship as a Marriage.

 Such situations are beyond the scope of this page.
 Consider talking with an attorney.

-Forms to Recognize a Relationship as a Marriage
+Forms to ask to Recognize a Relationship as a Marriage